EddyVerbruggen/nativescript-barcodescanner/README.md

 ## Dependencies / Related Projects

-This plugin wrapt libaries for android and ios to make the barcode scanner easily accessible via a unified API.
+This plugin wraps libaries for Android and iOS to make the barcode scanner easily accessible via a unified API.
 The Libraries used are:

 ### iOS